-But why is the Universal Credit increase so important?
+But why is the universal credit system controversial and the increase so important?
 Who is likely to be affected?
 We answer your questions.

 It is paid to people on low incomes, both in and out of work.
 People receiving benefits have been gradually migrated onto the UC system since its introduction.
 The Government aims to have everyone on the newer system by 2024.